 4. Development

-The development phase is where everything starts as it follows the extreme programming approach.
-It is all about creating the system architecture and its features as per the customers’ expectations.
+The development phase is where the real work begins.
+Adopting an extreme programming approach, the development phase is all about creating the system architecture and its features as per the customers’ expectations.
 Then in the Agile development process, the testing of developed features is conducted and iterations are scheduled for deployment.
 When the development process starts, the iteration is 0 as there are no features developed at the initial stage.
-Basically, the iterations in Agile development lays a foundation for various tasks like preparing the environment for creating the software system, finalizing the project contract, and funding.
+Basically, the iterations in Agile development lay a foundation for various tasks like preparing the environment for creating the software system, finalizing the project contract, and funding.

 5. Testing

-After the development process, the code is tested to check if the entire product is as per the requirements of the customers and will it be able to solve the customer’s needs.
-The testing phase consists of different types of processes that go throughout the project like system testing, user acceptance testing, unit testing, and integration testing.
-Agile performs testing concurrently with development whereas in waterfall it comes after the development phase.
+After the development process, the code is tested to check if the entire product is as per the requirements of the customers and if it can solve the customer’s needs.
+The testing phase consists of different types of processes that span the project, such as system testing, user acceptance testing, unit testing, and integration testing.
+Agile performs testing concurrently with development whereas in waterfall, testing occurs after the development phase.

 6. Deployment

-The deployment process is carried out after the product testing results are successful.
-The product is delivered to the customers to use and once they start using the product, they might face some problems that need to be resolved by the custom software development team.
+The deployment process is carried out after successful product testing results.
+The product is delivered to the customers for use.
+Once customers start using the product, they might face some problems that need to be resolved by the custom software development team.

 1.4 Principles of Agile Development